HorvathLab/NGS/scSNVis/README-snv_plotter_pcaumaptsne.md

   - VAF per cell
   - Number of Reference Reads per cell
   - Number of Variant Reads per cell

-## Input
-The script accepts three inputs:
-- STAR solo output directory (-m) that contains features.tsv.gz, barcodes.tsv.gz, and matrix.mtx.gz OR a Seurat object (-r) that was saved as an RDS
-- SCReadCounts output file (-t) saved as a .tsv

-See sample files for reference.

 ## Examples
 ml R